Award Amount: £80,000

 Current regional anaesthesia practice requires two operators: an anaesthetist who holds an ultrasound scanner and uses this to guide the needle tip placement and a second operator to inject the anaesthetic solution.
 The second operator manually ensures the correct pressure is used.
 Studies have shown that this operator finds it difficult to judge the pressure correctly and less than 4% of anaesthetists are confident their assistants are applying the correct pressure.
 In addition, high pressure above 15 psi has been shown to cause serious nerve damage.

-SAFIRA replaces the need for a second operator allowing the anaesthetist to control the entire delivery of anaesthetic with user-friendly actuator controls, for use with the needle or ultrasound probe, as well as mitigating the risk of irreversible nerve damage by limiting the pressure upon injection.
-The SAFIRA system also has the potential to unlock markets in developing countries where clinical resources are scarce.
+The SAFIRA system eliminates the need for a second operator and allows the anaesthetist to control the entire delivery of anaesthetic with user-friendly actuator controls for use with the needle or ultrasound probe.

 Project Plan for Award: The award will develop the current SAFIRA prototype in conjunction with development partner, 42 Technology, towards a first in man study.